transcom/milmove_load_testing/README.md

     self.interrupt()
 ```

+The `request_preparer` and `session` are available already on `RestTaskSet` instances, so the main
+thing you need to provide is the `user_type` you want to create.

-There are multiple other ways to organize and link tasks together, but using our `RestTaskSet` and
+There are multiple other ways to organize and link tasks together, but using our `RestTaskSet` class
-`LoginTaskSet` classes is the main recommendation in this repo.
+is the main recommendation in this repo.

 ### Adding tasks to existing load tests